The Lambs: Clubhouses

 The Lambs has had many Manhattan homes since 1874, beginning with Delmonico's Restaurant in Union Square.
 The members met at various hotels and restaurants until it was established enough to buy property in 1879.
-The Lambs then either owned or leased space until 1976, when it relocated to 3 West 51st Street, where it remains today.
+The Lambs then either owned or leased space until 1976, when it relocated to 3 West 51st Street.
+The club moved to 1674 Broadway in 2025.